 What Happens After A Putative Father Registers?

 After adding your information to the registry, you are still required to establish paternity through a court order or a signed acknowledgement that they are the father of the child in question.

 And while registering does not mean that a father will be given custody, legal decision making powers concerning the child or even visitation rights, the father can be held financially responsible for the child or children and along with this can come the responsibility of child support in Illinois.

 An Illinois family law attorney or father’s rights lawyer can further clarify your rights and responsibilities regarding your decision to register or to pursue further parental rights.

 Consult a Family Law Attorney to Learn More

 It is not uncommon for verbal promises to be made about the fate of a child born out of wedlock.
-If you want to be sure your rights concerning your child are being honored, it’s best to schedule an appointment with a family law attorney to receive legal advice on all aspects of your parental rights and responsibilities including but not limited to child visitation, child support orders, shared and primary custody, navigating family court and related issues.
+If you want to be sure your rights concerning your child are being honored, it’s best to schedule an appointment with a family law attorney to receive legal advice on all aspects of your parental rights and responsibilities including but not limited to child visitation, child support orders, shared and primary custody, navigating family court, dna testing and other forms of paternity testing and related issues.

 The Belleville Illinois law firm of Wilson, Dabler & Associates, LLC are skilled attorneys focusing in the practice area of Family Law, Mediation, and Parental Rights.
 We’re proud to be considered among the most effective custody lawyers Belleville has to offer.
 Call us to schedule an appointment: 618-235-1600